thetarby/django-auto-related/README.md

 ## Todos

  - Writing Tests
- - Performance improvements by caching some functions which are called with same parameters many times
  - Examining queryset or model instances passed to serializers to check if they are cached and properly configured and if not optimize them automatically.
- - AutoRelated does not work with serializers which has SerializerMethodField which causes n+1 problem.
-That problem might be solved by overriding or patching queryset classes within method field.
  - Utilizing `values()` instead of `only()` when django model instance is not needed.
  - To be able to use whole package as a debug tool which could warn for missing optimizations when DEBUG=True License